Overview

 1.1.0212 May 2010 Added support for resource_link_title, launch_presentation_return_url, and tool_consumer_instance_url parameters

-Stopped "None" role option from being sent to tool producers
+Stopped "None" role option from being sent to tool providers

 Licence